Splagoon/asm510/README.md

 sum
 ```

-Attempting to skip and argument that has no default will generate an error.
+Attempting to skip an argument that has no default will generate an error.

 If you wish to refer to the **name** passed to an argument, refer to it as `'`_arg_.
 Some examples: